PeterCamilleri/CX16/docs/more_memory.md

 In contrast, bank switched address lines do not depend on the CPU address.
 They are always present and are _not_ in the critical path.
-This allows for faster memory speeds.
+This allows for faster system speeds.

 In addition, the video display requires a great deal of memory bandwidth to create lively and colorful displays.
 In a system with shared memory, that memory bandwidth is not available to the CPU.
 Either the CPU must run more slowly or faster memory chips must be used.
-The dedicated memory connected to the VERA chip means that none of the video display's bandwidth is at the expense of CPU performance.
+The dedicated memory connected to the VERA chip means that none of the video display bandwidth is at the expense of CPU performance.

 ### Usable Memory